owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 #  Account Setup and Authentication

 This document gives you an overview over the flow and internals when setting up a new account using `BookmarkComposer`.
-Where other components and configuration options are involved, a reference is given to the respective code part.
+Where other components and configuration options are involved, references are provided respectively.

 ## Terminology